hfactor/hfactor.github.io/_notes/400 Lists/Figma Resources.md

 ---
 title: Figma Resources
+permalink: /using/figma
 format: list
-description: <a href="https://figma.com>Figma</a> is my current choice of tool for screen designing.
-These are a few plugins and template I use that helps me in improving the process and pace.
+description: Currently, I rely on <a href="https:figma.com">Figma</a>  as my go-to tool for screen design.
+I've found a few plugins and templates that greatly enhance my workflow and efficiency in the process.
+order: 5
 ---

 ### Community Templates
 - [Material](https://www.figma.com/@materialdesign) from Google